 Although it may seem different since you aren’t making constant contact with the ground such as if you were running playing basketball, football or other sports like this, choosing the correct footwear is just as important for cycling if you are planning to do a lot of biking.

 Your cycling shoes should match with your bike pedals, this way you get the right amount of grip on the bike pedals and protect yourself from different kinds of debris.
-It is true that you can bike in just about any shoes at all, but if you are serious about cycling or using cycling to maintain your physical condition, it is a necessity that you choose the correct footwear!
+It is true that you can bike in just about any shoes at all, but if you are serious about cycling or using a bicycle to maintain your physical condition, it is a necessity that you choose the correct footwear!

 Moreover, proper mountain bike shoes that match with your bike pedals are likely to ease your flexibility when it comes to achieving full foot motion.